 Blended Learning "The Future of Education"

-Education technology has granted an advanced place of educational institutions at all levels; it helps to achieve the desired reform in its educational systems with its various components.
-Using educational technology plays an important role as it reduces the gap between social and economic realities, and the outcomes of education and training systems, through improving educational outputs and providing students and trainee's new knowledge and skills required in the age of knowledge economy.
-It also has a clear impact in expanding learning opportunities for a larger and more diverse people away from time or geographical boundaries.
+Education technology has granted an advanced place to educational institutions at all levels; it helps to achieve the desired reform in its educational systems with its various components.
+Using educational technology plays an essential role as it reduces the gap between social and economic realities and the outcomes of education and training systems by improving educational outputs and providing students and trainees with new knowledge and skills required in the age of knowledge economy.
+It also has a clear impact on expanding learning opportunities for a larger and more diverse people away from time or geographical boundaries.

 Thus, blended learning, which includes a mix of direct face-to-face interactions and virtual interactions between students, instructors and learning resources, has emerged in a short time among the world's leading higher education institutions and placed at the top list of recent trends in higher education from 2012 to today.
 Blended learning offers opportunities for higher education institutions to achieve the learning outcomes needed to meet the needs of a modern world of a world dominated by globalization and technology.
 UNESCO emphasizes that blended learning is a valuable approach to help promote learning and achieve the fourth sustainable development goal known as Education 2030: ensuring quality and equitable education and lifelong learning opportunities in all forms of formal and non-formal education.
 The adoption of blended education is increasingly seen in higher education institutions, and researchers expect that blended learning will become the new "traditional model" (Ross & Gage, 2006) or the "new norm" in the introduction of higher education courses (Norberg, 2011).

 Blended Learning Model at the Saudi Electronic University: